 Factors That Influence Boxing Class Prices

-5. Package Deals
+Gym Amenities and Package Deals

-6. Specialized Programs
+Specialized Programs and Add-ons

 What to Look For in a Boxing Class Near You